Tom and Jerry (2021 American film): Theatrical and streaming

 Tom and Jerry was released in the United States on February 26, 2021, by Warner Bros.
 Pictures, in theaters and for a month streaming on HBO Max.
-The movie coincidentally released on Tex Avery's birthdate, in which the movie stars for a brief second one of Avery's characters, Droopy, in an animal shelter and on a Joker parody billboard.
+The movie coincidentally released on Tex Avery's birthdate; the movie has cameos of one of Avery's characters, Droopy, in an animal shelter and on a Joker parody billboard.
 It is the first film to officially debut the new Warner Animation Group logo to match with the new shield that Warner Bros. debuted in November 2019.
-It was originally scheduled to be released on April 16, 2021, but was pushed up to December 23, 2020.
-The film was then pushed back to March 5, 2021, due to the COVID-19 pandemic, before moving up a week in order to avoid competition with Disney's Raya and the Last Dragon.
+It was previously scheduled to be released on April 16, 2021, then on December 23, 2020, and then delayed to March 5, 2021, due to the COVID-19 pandemic, before moving up a week in order to avoid competition with Disney's Raya and the Last Dragon.
 Samba TV estimated that 1.2 million U.S. households streamed the film over its opening weekend on HBO Max.
 By the end of its first month, the film was watched in over 2.6 million U.S. households.

 On March 8, 2021, some HBO Max viewers who attempted to watch the film were accidentally shown Zack Snyder's Justice League, a movie which was supposed to release 10 days later.
 HBO Max quickly fixed the issue within two hours.

 Marketing

-A float of the characters appeared in the 94th Macy's Thanksgiving Day Parade to promote the film.

 On September 1, 2020, it was announced that Australian toy company Moose Toys made a deal with Warner Bros. to make merchandise for the film.

+On October 28, 2020, it was announced that an animatronic float of the titular duo will appear in the 94th Macy's Thanksgiving Day Parade, to promote the film.

 On February 20, 2021, Warner Bros. released two new shorts onto HBO Max titled Tom and Jerry Special Shorts to honor the 81st anniversary of Tom and Jerry, as well as to promote the film.
-These shorts share the same animation style and come from the same crew of HBO Max's new Looney Tunes Cartoons, also produced by Warner Bros.
-Animation.
 The shorts were removed a month later for unknown reasons, but were brought back on July 8, 2021.
-The film's writer, Kevin Costello, has also seen the shorts and acclaimed them.
+The film's writer, Kevin Costello, praised the shorts.

-On March 6, 2021, Rob Delaney had been the star guest Announcer for Ant & Dec's Saturday Night Takeaway, whereas the titular characters made an appearance themselves with Sir Tom Jones.
+On March 6, 2021, Rob Delaney had been the star guest Announcer for Ant & Dec's Saturday Night Takeaway, whereas the titular characters made an appearance themselves with Tom Jones.